 - Are a danger to themselves or others because of their substance use

-- Are medically stable enough for an emergency commitment
+- Are medically stable enough for an Emergency Commitment

 - Can gain from substance use treatment when sober